-Are you looking for a place to grapple with the issues women and men face today?
-If so, the Margaret Stevenson Center for Women’s Studies was created for you!
-This center was built particularly for faculty and students who are committed to enriching our community’s understanding of gender issues in our community and around the globe.
+Are you committed to grappling with the issues facing gender equity?
+If so, the Margaret Stevenson Center for Women’s Studies was created particularly for faculty and students like you, who want to enrich our community’s understanding of gender issues locally and around the globe.

 To celebrate the unique and historical contributions of women in society, provide resources for students to learn about timely and important gender issues, and advocate participation in global justice efforts in a wide variety of issues and professions.